turgu1/esp32-oberon-compiler/README.md

 10. Cleanup ORG in preparation of machine code translation
 11. Build the translation
 12. Test the results
+13. Build a PlatformIO Custom Development Platform
 13. Develop standard modules for ESP32
 14. Enjoy

-I'm now at step 6
+I'm now at step 8

+## Modifications

-Some of the modifications:
+Some of the modifications to the Project Oberon compiler source code (up to step 5):

 Strict Oberon-07 definition (obnc):